 Please visit our platform for the most up-to-date list and details of current opportunities.
+Refer to the appropriate tabs above for more information on the below programs.

-As of November 2024, current opportunities in New York State include:
+As of December 2024, current opportunities in New York State include:

 National Grid is looking to procure Non-Wires Alternatives (NWA) solutions for their New Krumkill Substation in the Albany area.